What is ExTiX 14.1.1 64 bit?

 How do I run ExTiX?

 In order to start from the DVD disc, first adjust the boot list in the BIOS Setup of your computer to boot from CD/DVD (before the hard drive).
 Put the DVD in and restart the computer.
 This Boot screen/menu will show after a reboot.
-Choose Boot alternative 1 (Persistent) or Boot alternative 2 (Copy to RAM).
+Choose Boot alternative 1 (live), Boot alternative 2 (Persistent) or Boot alternative 3 (Copy to RAM).
 When the system has booted up you can remove the disc (DVD) or USB stick.
-(If you choose Boot alternative 2).
-You'll need at least 2 GB RAM to run from RAM.
+(If you choose Boot alternative 3).
+You'll need at least 2 GB RAM to run ExTiX from RAM.
 You will run ExTiX as the ordinary user extix or as root.
 Root's password is root.
 There is no password for Live Session User extix.
-(That is for build 140319 of ExTiX 14.
+(That is for build 140629 and 140515 of ExTiX.
 In previous versions of ExTiX the password for live is live).
-ExTiX 14 can also be installed to hard drive.
+ExTiX (both versions) can also be installed to hard drive.
 The program is very easy to use.
 Be sure to have one install partition of about 8 GB ready in advance though.
-You can also first test to run ExTiX 14 live (from DVD or USB) and then start Ubiquity from the menu (Install ExTiX).
+You can first test to run ExTiX live (from DVD or USB) and then start Ubiquity from the menu (Install ExTiX).

 Normally, just start NetworkManager and do your settings.
 It pops up a box that alerts you that there is a Wireless network to join.
 Just insert your WAP/WEP password and connect!
 You can check which Wireless interface is correct by running the command iwconfig.
 Maybe your Ethernet interface is eth1 or eth2 (instead of eth0).
 Check with the command ifconfig.
 Then change in NetworkManager's Preferences and press Refresh!
 ExTiX Light uses Wicd instead of NetworkManager.